 There's no set amount any PTA should have in its bank account, but there are things that need to be considered: you'll need to make sure you have the funds to cover any long-term subscription commitments and bear in mind seasonal obligations, such as Christmas treats or leavers' gifts.

-If you have any events planned, then you need to take into consideration how much this will cost in outgoings, and ensure you have enough to cover this.
+If you have any activities planned, take into consideration how much they will cost, and ensure you have enough to cover them.
 Avoid making any purchases that will wipe out your funds.
 It may be that you're happy to fund an item fully but can't afford to yet, in which case you could finance it gradually over the year, or longer.
-You could agree with the school to part-fund the item, or create a fundraising drive based around that single project, to boost support.
+You could agree with the school to part-fund the item, or create a fundraising drive based around that single project to boost support.

-If you're hoping to raise money for a specific project, announce it to parents and local businesses - you never know where support may come from, but if you don't ask, you don't get!
+If you're hoping to raise money for a specific project, announce it to parents and local businesses – you never know where support may come from, and if you don't ask, you don't get!
 Don't rule out big projects because the money isn't there.
 There are an estimated 10,000 trusts and foundations in the UK giving over £2 billion a year.
 Read our introduction to grant fundraising and check your local PTA page for smaller grant giving trusts.

 Money shouldn't be left hanging around in the bank account for too long, as parents and donors want to see the money they gave being spent to benefit the children.
 Purchases will affirm the PTA's importance and impact on the school while boosting awareness of your cause.

 Having targets before the money is raised can encourage donations, so bear this in mind for the future and agree on a wish list in advance of your fundraising events.
-Ensure that the Head approves all items before you begin fundraising for them.
+Ensure that the head teacher approves all items before you begin fundraising for them.

-If you have advertised an event as fundraising for a specific item, then you need to buy it, both to stay in line with your constitution and to satisfy the expectations of your donors.
+If you have advertised an activity as fundraising for a specific item, any funds raised must go towards it, both to stay in line with your constitution and to satisfy the expectations of your donors.

 Top PTA purchases